Zywave/booster/src/_areas/design-system/components/tooltips.md

 ![Keep Tooltips simple by only including concise texts.](/images/do.svg)

 <docs-do>
-Keep Tooltips simple by only including concise texts.
+Keep Tooltips simple by only including concise text.
 </docs-do>

 </div>